 In 2007, Suzanne became a board member of Vegan Outreach, but also developed a chronic illness that now prevents her from leafleting.
 She is still excited to help animals by supporting Vegan Outreach.

-Jack is a cofounder of Vegan Outreach and the president of Vegan Outreach’s board.
+Jack is a cofounder of Vegan Outreach.
 He was inducted into the Animal Rights Hall of Fame in 2005.
 Jack is also a registered dietitian, and is responsible for all of VO’s writings on nutrition.
 With Ginny Messina, he cowrote Vegan for Life.

 Jack grew up in Cincinnati, OH.
 He attended Cornell College in Iowa, where he was a Division III All-American in the pole vault.
 He has a bachelor’s degree in nutrition and dietetics, philosophy, and sociology.
 He performed his dietetic internship at Georgia State University.
 For fun, Jack plays ultimate frisbee, takes hikes with his spouse, Alex, and hangs out with his rescued companion turtle, Richard.